-Easter is this Sunday and as tradition would have it, we are doing a special cut of lamb in the smoker..
-Smoked lamb loin chops with rosemary and olive oil– dry brined with coarse kosher salt and then seasoned to perfection with my original rub recipe (instant download after purchase).
+As tradition would have it, at Easter, we like to do smoked lamb in the smoker..
+Smoked lamb loin chops with rosemary and olive oil– dry brined with coarse kosher salt and then seasoned to perfection with my original rub .
 Might be the best lamb I've done yet.

 - Prep Time: 10 minutes

 - Cook Time: 50 minutes

 - 10-12 Lamb loin chops (I found a great deal on these at Costco)

 - Rosemary, finely chopped

 In my opinion, this is the most flavorful of the chops and because you can cook them at low heat in the smoker in under an hour, they are a great option for Easter Sunday meal.
 Just make sure you make plenty since each chop has a “T” shaped bone running through it leaving only about 3-4 ounces of meat in each one.